-CCS consider safety an integral part of our service and conduct site trials of our decorative systems and their variables so we can provide information on:
+CCS consider safety an integral part of our service and conduct site trials of the decorative systems and the variables so we can provide information on:

 CCS conducts an independent test program with the pendulum rating at actual sites rather than transport concrete to their laboratory due to its permanent and heavy nature.

 Australian Standards including AS4586 Slip Resistance Classification of New Pedestrian Surface Materials, HB197 An Introductory Guide to the Slip Resistance of Pedestrian Surface Materials and HB198 Guide to the Specification and Testing of Slip Resistance of Pedestrian Surfaces are key documents that reference which rating to specify in certain environments.

 When it comes to achieving the P5-P0 slip resistance ratings (as quoted in Australian Standards) , CCS can assist in many ways including:

 Design and on-site technical support